 If prior performance is anything to go by, the Pixel 2 is likely to have an incredible camera.
 Google is using a whole new method of machine learning to bring out a host of new camera tricks, so why not get a case that complements your shooting style?
 This case from Moment has been specially designed to facilitate easy use of your Pixel 2’s camera, with curved edges and a textured back that helps you to keep your grip, an attachment for wrist straps, and a durable construction that puts your mind at ease while shooting.
 The real draw here, though, is Moment’s range of additional camera lenses that clip on top of the case itself, letting you shoot with wide angle, fish-eye, macro, and a telephoto zoom.
 While the lenses are on the pricey side, if you’re looking to get serious with your smartphone photography, then this case is worth a look.
 But even if you’re not interested in the lenses, this is still an attractive case that offers good protection.

 The big cheese of all the protective cases, Otterbox is quite possibly the best brand you can buy for consumer-level smartphone protection.
 The Defender case uses a triple-layer construction; a soft inner core, a tough outer core, and a touch screen protector to keep that vulnerable area safe.
 Built-in port covers keep your ports dirt, dust, and lint free, while the shock-protection actually transfers impacts away from your phone, and into the case.
 It also comes with a belt-clip holster that can be used as a kickstand, if needed.
-It’s the priciest option on the list, but if you want real protection, you always go to Otterbox.
+It’s often not cheap, but if you want real protection, you always go to Otterbox.